WatForm/fortress/QuantifierExpansion.md

 We don't know if the SMT solver can handle large terms better than Fortress can.
 Below are some possible solutions for QUF problems:

-1. Is the memory overflow occurring internally within the creation of terms in Fortress (i.e., in the quantifier expansion step) or in the process of creating the SMT term to send to the solver) ?
-If it is in the process of creating the SMT term then using the Z3 API might help.
+The memory overflow is occurring internally within the creation of terms in Fortress in the quantifier expansion step.

-2. Use Datatypes in the SMT solver
+1. Use Datatypes in the SMT solver

 If all sorts are limited in their set of values then the problem is decidable, but we don't know if the solver's algorithms recognize this as a decidable problem.

-(2A) assume the use of datatypes makes the solver think the problem is finite and exists/forall quantifiers are okay (already added to FortressCompilers.scala) ClosureElimination requires nnf so we can't get rid of that step.
+(1A) assume the use of datatypes makes the solver think the problem is finite and exists/forall quantifiers are okay (already added to FortressCompilers.scala) ClosureElimination requires nnf so we can't get rid of that step.
 For testing with QUF we might want to simplify this further.

 ```
 abstract class DatatypeMethodNoRangeCompiler() extends LogicCompiler {